zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Emma: You play golf all the time.
 How often do you get the chance to do other outdoor activities, such as horseback riding and zi p-lining.
 We can do both this afternoon if you’re up for it.

-Ricardo: I thought the point of this vacation was t o rest and recharge.
+Ricardo: I thought the point of this vacation was to rest and recharge.

 Emma: We do need to recharge, but what we need is e xcitement, not rest.
 Maybe Kareem and Karen will want to join us tomorro w.